-- [26] The requirement that the information was "supplied" to the institution reflects the purpose in section 17(1) of protecting the informational assets of third parties.11 - [27] Information may qualify as "supplied" if it was directly supplied to an institution by a third party, or where its disclosure would reveal or permit the drawing of accurate inferences with respect to information supplied by a third party.12 - [28] In order to satisfy the "in confidence" component of part two, the parties resisting disclosure must establish that the supplier of the information had a reasonable expectation of confidentiality, implicit or explicit, at the time the information was provided.
-This expectation must have an objective basis.13 - [29] In determining whether an expectation of confidentiality is based on reasonable and objective grounds, all the circumstances of the case are considered, including whether the information was - communicated to the institution on the basis that it was confidential and that it was to be kept confidential; - treated consistently by the third party in a manner that indicates a concern for confidentiality; - not otherwise disclosed or available from sources to which the public has access; and - prepared for a purpose that would not entail disclosure.
-14 - [30] The appellant's representations do not address part two of the three-part test. - [31] The ministry submits that it does not contest that some or all of the information at issue was supplied to it in confidence, either implicitly or explicitly, by the appellant. - [32] In the absence of evidence from the appellant, which is the party resisting disclosure, I find that it has not established that it had a reasonable expectation of
+- [25] Information may qualify as "supplied" if it was directly supplied to an institution by a third party, or where its disclosure would reveal or permit the drawing of accurate inferences with respect to information supplied by a third party.12 - [26] In order to satisfy the "in confidence" component of part two, the parties resisting disclosure must establish that the supplier of the information had a reasonable expectation of confidentiality, implicit or explicit, at the time the information was provided.
+This expectation must have an objective basis.13 - [27] In determining whether an expectation of confidentiality is based on reasonable and objective grounds, all the circumstances of the case are considered, including whether the information was - communicated to the institution on the basis that it was confidential and that it was to be kept confidential; - treated consistently by the third party in a manner that indicates a concern for confidentiality; - not otherwise disclosed or available from sources to which the public has access; and - prepared for a purpose that would not entail disclosure.14 - [28] The ministry submits that it does not contest that some or all of the information at issue was supplied to it in confidence, either implicitly or explicitly, by the appellant. - [29] In the absence of evidence from the appellant, which is the party resisting disclosure, I find that it has not established that it had a reasonable expectation of confidentiality, either implicitly or explicitly when it supplied the records to the ministry.
+Further, on my review of the records themselves, despite the ministry's position, it is not clear that the records were "supplied in confidence" by the appellant to the ministry.
+As a result, I am unable to make a finding on whether part two of the three-part test has been met.
+However, even if I were to find that the records were supplied in confidence to the ministry by the appellant, I find, below, that the appellant has not established a reasonably held expectation of the harms in section 17(1).